uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_db_shutdown.md

 1. Shutdown all the database nodes.

-2. Follow the instructions on the Install the CockroachDB Software page, including downloading, untaring, and copying the binary to the `/usr/local/bin` directory (and overwriting the pervious binary).
+2. Follow the instructions on the [Install the CockroachDB Software](cockroach-vb-single_db_install) page, including downloading, untaring, and copying the binary to the `/usr/local/bin` directory (and overwriting the previous binary).

 3. Startup all the database nodes.

+{{site.data.alerts.tip}}
+Each new version comes with its own set of release notes covering things like new features, bug fixes, backwards-incompatible changes, performance improvements, etc. Please check the notes in the Release Notes section of the online documentation for more information.
+{{site.data.alerts.end}}